J4N3LA/VM_connection_module/README.md

      - port - Remote host's ssh port
      - user - Remote host's username
      - key_path - Rrivate ssh key location for authentication to remote host
-     - script_path_local - Location of script to copy and run
+     - script_path_local - Location of script to copy and run (full path)
-     - script_path_remote - Location of where the script will be copied and executed from on remote host
+     - script_path_remote - Location of where the script will be copied and executed from on remote host (full path)
-     - local_log_file - location to store script execution logs locally
+     - local_log_file - location to store script execution logs locally  <---- hardcoded inside main portion (planning to change)

      #### Example:
         conn = SSHConnection(